 All of this could be confusing for someone coming from Google (especially in the case of file syncing), so it might be best to have transitioning users begin with the web applications.
-If they then want to expand their available functionality and continue to improve their experience, you can introduce them to the desktop apps.
+If they then want to expand their available functionality and continue to improve their experience you can introduce them to the desktop apps.

-Translate Familiar Features
+Translate Familiar Features to Office 365

 If you’re moving from a file share (from SharePoint On-Prem to SharePoint Online, for instance), things like permissions, metadata, and users are all fairly similar.
 Whenever you’re moving from a non-Microsoft environment to Microsoft, however, there’s a certain amount of translation that needs to occur.
-How you undertake this is vital for a smooth transition from G-Suite to Office 365.
+How you undertake this is vital for a smooth transition from something like G-Suite to Office 365.

 In G-mail, for instance, there aren’t any folders—only labels.
 So, when you’re moving G-mail into Office 365, do you turn the labels into folders?
-In Google Drive there are permission levels like Edit, View, Owner, and so on, and the things they can do in a document are slightly different than the permission levels within OneDrive, which has options like Full Control and Contributor.
+In Google Drive, there are permission levels like Edit, View, Owner, and so on, and the things they can do in a document are slightly different than the permission levels within OneDrive, which has options like Full Control and Contributor.

 Where to Go from Here

-Since Office 365 has significantly more features than G-Suite, it’s essential to simply start them off with the functionality that’s relevant to them (e.g. web applications and Microsoft Teams).
+Since Office 365 has significantly more features than G-Suite, it’s essential to start users off with the functionality that’s relevant to them (e.g. web applications and Microsoft Teams).
 Eventually, once your users get acclimated, you’ll then be able to delve into the full scope of what Office 365 has to offer.

 *Editor’s Note: This article was originally published in November of 2019.*